Exeter–Plymouth line: Current services

 CrossCountry services operate along the entire line.
-These services travel north from Plymouth through Exeter, before continuing through Taunton and to either North East England and Scotland or North West England; some continue westwards beyond Plymouth.
+These services travel north from Plymouth through Exeter, before continuing through Taunton and Bristol Temple Meads to either North East England and Scotland, or North West England; some continue westwards beyond Plymouth.

 Infrastructure

 The route is double track throughout with passing loops at certain locations.
 The highest line-speed on the route is 100 mph.
 The route has a loading gauge clearance of W7, and is open to rolling stock up to Route Availability 8.
 Signalling requires four minutes between trains on most of the route, but six minutes west of Newton Abbot.
 Signalling is by multiple-aspect signals, controlled from panel signal boxes at Exeter and Plymouth.
 Most of the signals are three-aspect, but some sections of two- or four-aspect signalling also exist.

 Accidents

 There has been a number of serious accidents on the line over the years.
 Some of the notable ones are: